Charles Alvin & Marjorie Estella Allred Greenland

 Marie was the daughter of Ludvig Maurice and Vera Marie Featherstone Larson, the closest neighbor to the Greenlands.
 Marie was born October 4, 1917, in American Fork and they were married August 9, 1934.
 They had three children: Barbara Marie, Edgar Bruce and Henry Eugene, all born in Highland.

 In 1947, when Eugene was four he became very ill and had to spend time in the Primary Children's Hospital.
 His parents spent most of their time with him while the two older children lived with the Larsons.
 One day Henry came home to take an irrigation turn and built a fire in their home and went to the field to work.
-A bit later he saw his house (Number 83 - Highland map - interactive, large) on fire-they lost almost everything they had.
-They found some Army barracks available for sale in Kearns and moved two of them onto their property and lived there (Number 84 - Highland map - interactive, large) for more than a year while they rebuilt their home.
+A bit later he saw his house (Number 83 on the 1958 Highland map) on fire-they lost almost everything they had.
+They found some Army barracks available for sale in Kearns and moved two of them onto their property and lived there (Number 84 on the 1958 Highland map) for more than a year while they rebuilt their home.
 Their new home was moved in from elsewhere and veneered with brick and still stands (2018) as does one of the barracks buildings.

 Marie was very active in music and drama in the Highland Ward, wrote and directed many plays and roadshows and was a talented musician.
 She served as Relief Society president for two years from 1952 - 54 with Kate Rogers and Verda Jepperson as counselors and Maud Greenland as secretary.